Here is a delicious California-style wet burrito recipe with a sauce that is packed with global flavors.

 - Top with green chilies and onions (both optional)

-If you are not able to find the McCormick Enchilada Seasoning then you can use 10oz oz Old El Paso Enchilada Sauce + 2 Tbsp of cream cheese.
+If you are not able to find the McCormick Enchilada Seasoning then you can use 10oz Old El Paso Enchilada Sauce + 2 tablespoon of cream cheese as a last resort.

 Try to find the thinnest ones available at your local grocery store.
 Feel free to use homemade roti instead for a healthier option.